NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 The query above has two root fields: `case` and `_case_count`.
 The `case` field corresponds to the `case` entity in the GDC Data Model.
 The query supplies two arguments to the field:

-1. `project_id: "GDC-INTERNAL"`, which requests only cases in the TCGA-ALCH project.
+1. `project_id: "TCGA-ALCH"`, which requests only cases in the TCGA-ALCH project.
 2. `first: 0`, which requests that the API provide all results in the response, without pagination ( a nonzero positive integer value of `first` specifies the number of results to return, 10 by default; "pages" are selected using `offset`).

 The `_case_count` field is a special field that returns the number of cases that match the supplied argument.